🚀 Phase 3 ⭐ Most Anticipated Eli Lilly · Weekly injection

 Where Things Stand

-Phase 3 is underway now.
-FDA decision expected 2027.
+Phase 3 TRIUMPH-4 showed 28.7% at 68 weeks.
+NDA filing expected 2026, FDA decision 2027.
 Every drug has to pass through three phases of testing before the FDA will approve it.
 Here's exactly where retatrutide sits today.

 2020-2022